 Eisuke Tada has devoted twenty years of his life to ITER.

-As a young mechanical engineer eager to "build things", he entered the world of fusion in 1978 fresh out of University.
-JAERI, the Japanese Atomic Energy Research Institute (now JAEA, Japanese Atomic Energy Agency) was building one of the six TF coils of the "Large Coil Task" (LCT), a joint Euratom, US, Japanese and Swiss collaborative venture and an important milestone in the international fusion programme.
+As a young mechanical engineer eager to "build things," he entered the world of fusion in 1978 fresh out of University.
+JAERI, the Japanese Atomic Energy Research Institute (now JAEA, Japanese Atomic Energy Agency) was building one of the six toroidal field coils of the "Large Coil Task" (LCT), a joint Euratom, US, Japanese and Swiss collaborative venture and an important milestone in the international fusion program.
 The LCT aimed at proving the design principles and fabrication techniques to be applied for the construction of a superconducting tokamak.

 As head of the Project Office, which he likens to the "control tower" of the ITER Project, Eisuke's responsibility is "to provide systems and tools for project management, technical integration and engineering."
 It is still, in a way, a mechanical engineer's job. return to Newsline #73